quixio/quix-streams/docs/configuration.md

 `ConnectionConfig.from_librdkafka_dict(config, ignore_extras=True)` will additionally
 ignore irrelevant settings (but you will lose some validation checks).

+## Processing Guarantees

+This section concerns the `processing_guarantee` setting.

+### What are "processing guarantees"?
+Kafka broadly has three guarantee levels/semantics associated with handling messages.

+From weakest to strongest: `at-most-once`, `at-least-once`, and `exactly-once`.
+Stronger guarantees generally have larger overhead, and thus reduced speed.

+These guarantees can be read literally: when consuming Kafka messages, you can guarantee each will be processed `X` times.

+Many users expect that Kafka processing is `exactly-once` by nature, but this is often not the case for many client libraries, which frequently leads to confusing results.

+### What options does Quix Streams offer?

+Currently, Quix Streams offers `at-least-once` and `exactly-once`.

+Also, `exactly-once` is the default in order to give new Kafka users the behavior they likely expect out of the box.

+### What is right for me?
+If unsure or processing speed has not been an issue, the safe answer is `exactly-once` (the default).

+Otherwise, it's a case-by-case determination, ultimately weighing an increase of speed vs the potential to double-process a result, which may require other infrastructural considerations to handle appropriately.

 ## State
 - **`state_dir`** - path to the application state directory.